bandwidthcom/acrobits-catapult-reference-app-voice-android/README.md

  - You can also dial a phone number and tap Call to place a call

 ## Adding voice support to your own app

+Please contact Acrobits for a commercial version of the SDK.
+They will provide you with a license and detailed instructions on how to integrate the SDK into your application.

-The only file you will need to add to your app is ```app/libs/bwsip-framework.aar``` and add it as a dependency:
+If you only want to try it out, copy the file on ```app/libs/libSoftphone-debug.aar``` and add it as a dependency:

 ```
 repositories {